hinsley/infinite-go/RULES.md

 - There may not already be a locked stone belonging to the player within the local region.
 - Any pending stones present in the local region must belong to the player.

- Pending stones are automatically unlocked after one hour.
+ Pending stones are automatically unlocked after one day.

  ---

  ***TL;DR: When you place a stone, you can't place another one nearby until someone else answers your move.
-After someone answers your move, you have one hour to respond before other players can place stones nearby.***
+After someone answers your move, you have one day to respond before other players can place stones nearby.***